neozeed/GW-BASIC-tkchia-devel/README.md

 All files can now be assembled with Microsoft MASM 5.1A.
 This is the version that currently seems to match the code most closely.

+It is now also possible to cross-assemble the source files ― with some preprocessing ― using JWasm and JWlink.

 ### Implementation

 The interpreter is semi-working, but large parts of the platform-specific